plasma-umass/doppio/browser/_about.md

 Doppio was built with the goal of supporting as much of the Java Class Library as possible.
-As the official Java Class Library is mostly implemented in Java, Doppio uses the Java 6 JCL with reimplementations of any needed "native methods", which were originally implemented in C, in CoffeeScript.
+As the official Java Class Library is mostly implemented in Java, Doppio uses the Java 6 JCL with reimplementations of any needed "native methods", which were originally implemented in C, in TypeScript.

 Doppio is designed to run both on the console and the browser.
 In the console implementation, system calls are handled by Node.JS.
-In the browser, we emulate a simple LocalStorage-backed filesystem with an API very similar to Node's, so the same code can operate in both environments.
-If the browser does not support LocalStorage, then the filesystem exists purely in memory and is cleared when the user leaves the page.

-Since LocalStorage has a storage limit of 5MB, Doppio's web frontend will only store files created or modified by the user or by programs run by the user.
-We do this to avoid storing massive amounts of JCL classes in the limited storage available to us.
+In the browser, we use [BrowserFS][browserfs], which emulates Node's filesystem API in the browser;
+it supports storing file data in a wide variety of places.

 ### Primitives